mmuras-vmse/blog/_drafts/2017-10-XX--Kickstart_ESXi_from_Windows_2017-10-15.md

 4. Oh wait, (smack!)
 TFTP (mentioned in 3 above) will take care of both TFTP and DHCP (and give you the platform for PXE booting)

-5. Get [pxelinux.0 file from here] (https://www.kernel.org/pub/linux/utils/boot/syslinux/Testing/3.86/) I have also read other peoples notes that say versions later than Syslinux 3.86 will be problematic.
+5. Get pxelinux.0 [pxelinux file from here](https://www.kernel.org/pub/linux/utils/boot/syslinux/Testing/3.86/) I have also read other peoples notes that say versions later than Syslinux 3.86 will be problematic.
 VMware's docs (see 1 above) calls out Syslinux 3.86.

 6. For NFS (my choice) to present the ks (kickstart file), I chose NFS because: a.
 Windows Server 2012 R2 has the NFS Server as a Native Service AND b. because I may need it for another ISO and kickstart later on